U.S. tries to salvage case against bin Laden's publicist

 SKEPTICAL QUESTIONS

-The judges stopped short of committing themselves to a side but asked sceptical questions of Gershengorn while running out of things to ask Bahlul's lawyer, Michel Paradis.
+The judges stopped short of committing themselves to a side but asked skeptical questions of Gershengorn while running out of things to ask Bahlul's lawyer, Michel Paradis.

 Paradis cited counter-examples of U.S. judges refusing to consider conspiracy charges under the international law of war because the term "conspiracy" is so broad.